 We have incurred significant losses since our inception.
-For the year ended December 31, 2021 and 2020, we incurred net losses of \$101.0 million and \$14.4 million, respectively.
-As of December 31, 2021, we had an accumulated deficit of \$191.0 million.
-We expect that our operating expenses will continue to increase as we grow our business and will also increase as a result of our being a public company.
-Since our inception, we have financed our operations primarily from private placements of our preferred equity securities, convertible promissory notes, the sale of common stock in our initial public offering (IPO) and the incurrence of other indebtedness, and to a lesser extent, revenue derived from our Integrated Drug Creation Platform.
-We have devoted substantially all of our resources to the development of our Integrated Drug Creation profitability, and even if we achieve profitability, we cannot be sure that we will remain profitable for any substantial period of time.
+For the years ended December 31, 2022 and 2021, we incurred net losses of \$104.9 million and \$101.0 million, respectively.
+As of December 31, 2022, we had an accumulated deficit of \$295.9 million.
+We expect that our operating expenses will continue to increase as we grow our business.
+Since our inception, we have financed our operations primarily from private placements of our preferred equity securities, convertible promissory notes, the sale of common stock in our initial public offering (IPO), the incurrence of other indebtedness and other financing activities, and to a lesser extent, revenue derived from our technology development activities leveraging our Integrated Drug Creation platform.
+We have devoted substantially all of our resources to the development of our Integrated Drug Creation platform and commercialization of resulting technology development capabilities.
+We will need to generate significant additional revenue to achieve and sustain profitability, and even if we achieve profitability, we cannot be sure that we will remain profitable for any substantial period of time.
 We may never be able to generate sufficient revenue to achieve or sustain profitability and our recent and historical growth should not be considered indicative of our future performance.